raspberrypilearning/getting-started-with-gpio-zero/worksheet.md

 	button.wait_for_press()
 	print('You pushed me')
 	```
+1. Save with **Ctrl + S** and run the code with **F5**.
+1. Press the button for your text to appear.

 ## Manually controlling the LED

-1. You can now combine your two programs to control the LED using the button.
+You can now combine your two programs written so far to control the LED using the button.

 1. Create a new file by clicking **File > New file**.